Cell

 funcbbox() -> BBox | None

-Calculate the bounding box of all polygons in the cell.
+Calculate the bounding box of the geometry directly in this cell.

-Returns None if the cell contains no polygons.
+Returns None if the cell has no direct geometry.

 Returns